A crm/erp system that improves doctor–patient interactions at a healthcare center

-Nikola Ninković, an IT consultant, was looking for a development partner to help build a website and mobile applications for a relatively small healthcare center, Nova Vita, where he was working on a contract.
+Nikola Ninković, an IT consultant, was looking for a healthcare software development partner to help build a website and mobile applications for a relatively small healthcare center, Nova Vita, where he was working on a contract.

 The intersection of medicine and information technology is inevitable.
 To prepare for this future, the European Commission adopted its eHealth Action Plan 2012–2020, which aims to redesign healthcare delivery.
 One component of the eHealth plan is an electronic record system that makes health-related data easy to retrieve.
 By creating a personal account in an eHealth system, patients can conveniently and securely store data about doctor’s visits, prescriptions, scheduled appointments, and more.